 An initiative from HGN to bring together people, information and professional expertise to help with the challenge of making homes (and workplaces) comfortable year-round in the face of high heating bills and the need to cut carbon emissions.

 We’re going to be expanding this section but are starting small, with links below to what we reckon are very good sources of information.
-(Last update February 22nd 2021)

 IMPORTANT If you are struggling to keep your home warm and deal with the costs, the advice team at Keep Herefordshire Warm can help – Get help here